Alaska Marijuana Possession Laws

 How Much Weed Is a Felony in Alaska?

-Possession of limited quantities of Marijuana is legal in Alaska.
+Possession of limited quantities of marijuana is legal in Alaska.
 However, as a Schedule VI controlled substance under Alaska Law, its possession is strictly regulated.
 Therefore, possession of marijuana beyond the legal limits is punishable by Alaska Law.
 The factors that determine the extent and degree of the punishment are:

 • Amount of marijuana